cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/client.md

 ## SetRetryIfFunc

-The `SetRetryIfFunc` method is used to set the client's retry function, which is used to determine whether a request should be retried if it fails.
+The `SetRetryIfFunc` method is used to customize the conditions under which retry occurs.
+(For more information, please refer to [retry-condition-configuration](/docs/hertz/tutorials/basic-feature/retry/#retry-condition-configuration))

 Function Signature: